ykrods/svelte-spa-history-router/README.md

 ## Appendix

-Generally, history-base router requires server-side routing so that user can open the direct link or reload.
+A history-based router generally requires server-side routing to support direct links or page reloads.

-For example, Nginx excerpt configuration is like bellow.
+For example, the following nginx configuration allows proper routing:

 ```
 location / {